aaronstrong/gcp-professional-architect/case-studies/helicopter-racing-league.md

 HRL owner's want to `expand predictive capabilities` and `reduce latency for new markets/customers`.

 * Support ability to `expose the predictive models to partners`.
-* `Increase predictive capabilities during and before races`:
+* `Increase predictive capabilities during and before races`: <-- Sounds like Machine Learning
     * Race results
     * Mechanical failures
     * Crowd sentiment